Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 Allegedly, when the leaves of the Oriental Raisin Tree were consumed as a tea following alcohol consumption (either the night before or the morning after), users reported reductions in hangover symptoms.² In fact, the first official Chinese pharmacopeia ever written (dated to 659AD) called the Tang Materia Medica, prescribed Oriental Raisin Tree leaves steeped into a tea as a hangover cure for the ancient imperial family.³

-As modern times rolled around, it was hypothesized that DHM was the primary constituent within the Oriental Raisin Tree plant that made it have its effects on people — just like caffeine is to coffee, or THC is to marijuana.
+As modern times rolled around, it was hypothesized that DHM was the primary constituent within the Oriental Raisin Tree plant that made it have its effects on people — just like caffeine is to coffee, or THC is to cannabis.

 Many people swear by lots of ridiculous remedies (teas, supplements, plants, etc.) — usually of an eastern decent — that don’t end up working when looked at under the lens of western medicine.
 However, some do in fact end up being true.